 Sephiroth went over to the dead attackers and removed his mask, revealing them to be – wait for it – clones of the lead defector from earlier, Genesis.
 Based on this paltry set of evidence, Sephiroth automatically concluded that Angeal had betrayed Shrina to join Genesis.
 I have to impress that Sephiroth doesn’t seem to have so much as checked the perimeter during this sequence.
 You can just imagine Angeal walking in as Sephiroth is making his accusation, and then awkwardly walking back into the forest.

 Unfortunately, after a time-skip and a return to Midgar, it seems as though Sephiroth may be right.
-It had been over a month, and inter-SOLDIER gossip shows that no one is sure what Angeal had done.
+It had been over a month, and inter-SOLDIER gossip shows that no one is sure what Angeal had done, save that he’s gone.
 In the midst of this babble, Zack was called into the director’s office by a stranger over the phone.
 Zack immediately asked about Angeal, and the director revealed that they had nothing, and that Angeal hadn’t so much as contacted his family.
 Clearly, Shinra had been spying.
 As it happened, Lazard’s new assignment for Zack had a similar theme: Lazard had been trying to spy on Genesis’ family as well, but suddenly his spies had gone missing.
 Zack was being sent in to investigate, and he would be accompanied by the stranger on the phone: Tseng of the Turks, voiced by Ryan Yu, another actor known primarily for video game bit parts.
 The Turks were essentially Shinra spies, if you excuse a throwaway but adamant line of dialogue from FFVII that implies the Turk’s mission statement is to “find recruits for SOLDIER.”
 Uh-huh, uh-huh.
 And to be spies.
 And yes: even in FFVII.
 So odd.

 Tseng gets added to the DMW at this point.
 His special attack on the DMW is to call in a helicopter airstrike as Zack protests, saying “I’m trying, I’m trying!” over his phone.
-Tseng obviously ignores him, thus the missiles that hit the battlefield moments later.
+Tseng obviously ignores him, what with the missiles that hit the battlefield moments later.
 The best part of this DMW is that Tseng will even call in airstrikes inside of buildings, or thousands of feet underground in mines.

-Of course, the game didn’t force you to go on the next story mission right away – as a matter of fact, I remember ignoring the poor bastard and his dead co-workers for a long, long time.
+Of course, the game didn’t force you to go on the next story mission right away.
+As a matter of fact, I remember ignoring the poor bastard and his dead co-workers for a long, long time.
 Kyle went after some side missions, winning, among other things, a poison blade.
 We’re a hero!
 Poison blade!
 Kyle did Missions concerned with wiping out the remnants of the Wutei, who were soon driven literally underground, while I chased down missions focused on rare items.
 I did at least one mission with nothing but spin attacks and Tseng’s helicopter.
 Whirling my sword about like a blender, going: “Wooo, I’m a SOLDIER!
 Woooooo!”

 Our side mission fun was almost put to a stop by another Vajradhara during the Wutai missions, which kept using its unavoidable “Mace Boomerang” attack and the damage picked up across the board.
 Kyle pushed on all the same, fighting another block of those enemies and earning Gravity, a spell that cut enemy health in half.
 As Kingdom Hearts has shown, Gravity is always far more useful in action RPGs than in Final Fantasy itself.
 Now overpowered with Gravity, Kyle carried on to final mission in the train, where he fought the Wutai’s leaders, the Five Saints, to end the war (though another series of side missions would later have you tracking down the survivors).
 The Five Saints actually had Curaga, so we shouldn’t rightly have been able to kill them at all at this point in the game.
 Luckily for us, the Five Saints were too busy being shitty Wutai footsoldier recolours to avoid getting easily stunlocked.
 Clearing this questline opened the Secret Wutai Shop, which we could buy from via our cell phone, a nifty little feature.
 Kyle spent most of our money on Quake.